junxian428/HTB_Certified_Junior_Cybersecurity_Associate/16. Intro to Network Traffic Analysis/13. Packet Inception, Dissecting Network Traffic With Wireshark/README.md

 • How can utilizing these features be beneficial to you and your mission?

 • What filter would you use if you wanted to only see TCP traffic from the client?

+ What was the filename of the image that contained a certain Transformer Leader? (name.filetype)

+Rise-Up.jpg

++ 0  Which employee is suspected of performing potentially malicious actions in the live environment?

+bob